Proceeding Through a Test

 Figure 2.
 Video Playback Features

-- To play a video, select the [Play] triangle icon in the lower-left corner.
+- To play a video, the student or test examiner selects the [Play] triangle in the video playback area.

-- To jump to a different point in the video, drag the slider to the required location.
+- To jump to a different point in the video, the student or test examiner drags the slider to the required location.

-- To adjust the speed at which the video plays, select the [Speed] 1x icon, and then select the required speed from the menu that appears.
+- To adjust the speed at which the video plays, the student or test examiner selects the [Speed] 1x icon, and then selects the required speed from the menu that appears.

-- To mute or unmute the video, select the [Volume] speaker icon in the lower-right corner.
+- To mute or unmute a video that includes audio, the student or test examiner selects the [Volume] speaker icon in the lower-right corner.

-- To expand the video to full screen mode, select the [Screen Size] expand icon in the lower-right corner.
-To exit full screen mode, select the [Screen Size] icon again.
+- To expand the video to full screen mode, the student or test examiner selects the [Screen Size] expand icon in the lower-right corner.
+To exit full screen mode, the student or test examiner selects the [Screen Size] icon again.

 Responding to Test Questions

-- Multiple-choice questions: Students select a single answer option.
+- Multiple-choice questions: A student selects a single answer option.

-- Multiselect questions: Students select one or more answer options.
+- Multiselect questions: A student selects one or more answer options.

-- Technology-enhanced questions: Students follow the instructions given for each question.
-Technology-enhanced questions require students to do one of the following tasks:
+- Technology-enhanced questions: A student follows the instructions given for each question.
+Technology-enhanced questions require the student to do one of the following tasks:

 - Select one or more choices from a list of answer options